nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 2.2 View active diet plan

-Shows the current active diet plan previously selected by the user.
+Shows you the current active diet plan you have selected.

 **Command Format:** `plan_current`